mhuang00/Course-GenomeMapper/docs/step_1/README.md

 Usage information and compilation instructions should be put inside the README located in the root of this project.
 The same holds for a [badge](https://docs.github.com/en/actions/managing-workflow-runs/adding-a-workflow-status-badge) denoting the result of compilation and unit tests run via GitHub Actions.

+While coding, it is suggested to follow the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and use a linter in an IDE of choice.

 The first version of the mapper can be tested on an Oxford Nanopore Technologies data set obtained by sequencing the Escherichia coli K-12 substr.
 MG1655 genome.
 The data set is available from Loman Labs [here](http://lab.loman.net/2015/09/24/first-sqk-map-006-experiment/) (download both MAP-006-1 and MAP-006-2 FASTA files), while the reference genome is available from NCBI [here](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/005/845/GCF_000005845.2_ASM584v2/GCF_000005845.2_ASM584v2_genomic.fna.gz).
 Do not upload large files to the repository.

 Example mapper runs after the setup step is completed, can be seen below: